The History & Mystery of the Richards-Hart Estate

 The exterior renovation totaled just over $63,000 and the interior renovation cost approximately $140,000.
 The restoration was partially funded through State Historical Society grant funds.
 The Italianate architecture styled home evolved from a country residence, known as Lake Side, built to overlook Sloans Lake, and is now an ideal setting for special events and celebrations including weddings and receptions.

-Tickets: $40/ea General Public; $30/ea Kindred Spirits Society Members - For Membership Information click HERE
+Tickets: $40/ea General Public; $30/ea or $50/couple Kindred Spirits Society Members - For Membership Information click HERE